Experimenting for NodeSchool

 It took me 9 years, but it seems I have rediscovered some of the techniques I used and loved as a graphic design student.
 Tracing, photocopying, taking snapshots, making a mess.

 When I went to graphic design school, most of our assignments wouldn’t let us use a computer.
 All of our sketches had to be handed in on paper that had not been printed – and I absolutely hated being forced to work with my hands like that.

-I should remember my old tricks and put them to use as visual effects more often.
-I’m not quite sure how well I made the layout work on the finished site – but who cares, the tour was a success and I had sooo much fun working on this.
+I should remember my old tricks and put them to use more often, because I had sooo much fun working on this.